subhan-liaqat/Identification-of-Genes-Associated-with-Autism-Spectrum-Disorder/README.md

-# Identification of Genes Associated with Autism Spectrum Disorder
+# Identification of Genes Associated with Autism Spectrum Disorder using Network-Propagation Based Semi-Supervised Learning
-**Network-Propagation Based Semi-Supervised Learning**

 ---

 ## 🧠 Project Overview

-This repository contains a computational method to identify and rank genes potentially associated with **Autism Spectrum Disorder (ASD)** using a **network-propagation (semi-supervised) approach**.
-The entire process—from data preprocessing to propagation and analysis—is documented within the main notebook.
+This repository implements a **Network-Propagation-Based Semi-Supervised Learning** approach to identify and prioritize genes associated with **Autism Spectrum Disorder (ASD)**.
+It integrates known ASD genes, negative control gene sets, and protein–protein interaction (PPI) networks to propagate labels and rank candidate genes by association likelihood.
+All steps — preprocessing, propagation, evaluation, and visualization — are performed inside a single Jupyter Notebook.

 ---